 Learning and professional development

 Our learning and professional development program aims to strengthen the skills of Gambler’s Help professionals and others who work with people affected by gambling.
-It is informed by the needs and feedback of counsellors, community educators and venue support workers from our mainstream, In-language and Aboriginal Gambler’s Help services.
+It is informed by the needs and feedback of counsellors, community educators and venue support workers from our mainstream, In-language and First Nations Gambling Awareness Programs.
 We also collaborate with other sectors in providing and receiving training so we can deliver more holistic services.